mosip/documentation/docs/resident-services-configure-resident-OIDC-client.md

 The response will contain the Resident OIDC client ID in `clientId` attribute.

-## III.
-Configure the Reisent OIDC client in resident-default.properties
-Configure the above obtained Resident OIDC client ID `resident-default.properties` with property name `mosip.iam.module.clientID`.
+**Step 3**: Configure the Reisent OIDC client in resident-default.properties Configure the above obtained Resident OIDC client ID `resident-default.properties` with property name `mosip.iam.module.clientID`.

 *Note: This will need a restart of the resident service if it is already deployed.*